Orbit equivalence rigidity of irreducible actions of right-angled Artin groups: Introduction

 As already explained above, counterexamples without the irreducibility assumption were given in \cite[Section~4.1]{HH2}.
 Counterexamples when the groups are infinitely-ended already arise in the context of free groups.
-Indeed, Bowen proved in \cite{Bow} that all nontrivial Bernoulli shifts of a given finitely generated free group are orbit equivalent; more generally, if $G=A_1\ast\dots\ast A_n$ and $G'=A'_1\ast\dots\ast A'_n$ are two free products of amenable groups with the same number of factors, then all Bernoulli shifts of $G$ and $G'$ are orbit equivalent.
+Indeed, Bowen proved in \cite{Bow} that all nontrivial Bernoulli shifts of a given finitely generated free group are orbit equivalent; more generally, if $G=A_1\ast\dots\ast A_n$ and $G'=A'_1\ast\dots\ast A'_n$ are two free products of countably infinite amenable groups with the same number of factors, then all Bernoulli shifts of $G$ and $G'$ are orbit equivalent.
 In these contexts, the Bernoulli shifts are completely classified up to conjugation by the entropy of their base space \cite{Bow3,Bow4}, yielding a $1$-parameter family of orbit equivalent pairwise nonconjugate actions.
-He also proved that all nontrivial Bernoulli shifts of finitely generated nonabelian free groups (possibly of different ranks) are stably orbit equivalent \cite{Bow2} -- although as already mentioned, work of Gaboriau ensures that they are not orbit equivalent when the ranks of the acting groups are different, by comparison of their costs \cite{Gab-cost}.
+He also proved that all nontrivial Bernoulli shifts of finitely generated nonabelian free groups (possibly of different ranks) are stably orbit equivalent \cite{Bow2} -- although as already mentioned, work of Gaboriau ensures that they are not orbit equivalent when the ranks of the acting groups are different, by comparing their costs \cite{Gab-cost}.
 This is in sharp contrast with our Theorem~\ref{theointro:strong-rigidity}, where stably orbit equivalent irreducible actions are automatically orbit equivalent, and in fact even conjugate.

 We mention that in the context of right-angled Artin groups, the stable $W^*$-rigidity statement in Theorem~\ref{theointro:strong-rigidity} is a consequence of the stable orbit equivalence rigidity statement, using that the corresponding von Neumann algebras have a unique virtual Cartan subalgebra up to unitary conjugacy.
 Uniqueness of the virtual Cartan subalgebra up to unitary conjugacy was proved in a groundbreaking work of Popa and Vaes \cite[Theorem~1.2 and Remark~1.3]{PV2} for all free, ergodic, probability measure-preserving actions of groups satisfying Ozawa and Popa's property $(\mathrm{HH})^+$ -- the fact that right-angled Artin groups satisfy this property was established by Ozawa and Popa in \cite[Theorem~2.3(5)]{OP}.
-See also \cite[Corollary 3.20]{HH2} for a more detailed explanation.
+See also \cite[Corollary 3.20]{HH2} for a more detailed explanation, and recent work of Chifan and Kunnawalkam Elayavalli for the more general case of graph products \cite{CKE}.